FrancisVila/MFT_convert/content/en/docs/TransferCFT/Using_Sentinel/_index.md

 means that you can retrieve and display transfer details as soon as Sentinel receives them from Transfer CFT.

-For more information, refer to the Axway *Sentinel* documentation available on the support site, {{< TransferCFT/axwayvariablesCompanyName  >}} Support at <a href="https://support.axway.com/" class="hyperlink">https://support.axway.com</a>..
+For more information, refer to the Axway *Sentinel* documentation available on the support site, {{< TransferCFT/axwayvariablesCompanyName  >}} Support at [https://support.axway.com](https://support.axway.com/)..